 Application generators, like the one in KonyOne Studio, produce Web, hybrid and native applications from a single set of application specifications.

-Because enterprise requirements are similar, but wide ranging, we expect vendors and open-source project teams to assemble a portfolio of tools that users can combine in different tool chains to meet the requirements of specific mobile application projects.
+Because enterprise requirements are similar but wide-ranging, we expect vendors and open-source project teams to assemble a portfolio of tools that users can combine in different toolchains to meet the requirements of specific mobile application projects.

 In addition to different technology approaches, MADP vendors have different business strategies:

-Pure-play MADP vendors, such as Antenna, primarily provide mobile AD tools, services, applications and templates.
+Pure-play MADP vendors, such as Antenna, primarily provide mobile AD tools, services, applications, and templates.
 Some hope to become large public companies.

 Enterprise software vendors, such as SAP, have broad customer bases and product suites that extend well beyond mobile AD.
 For these vendors, MADPs represent a way to expand within their customer bases and open doors to new customers.

-Mobile application vendors, such as salesforce.com, primarily provide applications, but make the underlying platform available to customers.
+Mobile application vendors, such as salesforce.com, primarily provide applications but make the underlying platform available to customers.
 Their MADPs help them sell their applications.

-OS platform and device vendors, such as Apple, BlackBerry, Google, Microsoft and Motorola Solutions, use their MADPs to encourage developers to build new apps, because apps help drive the sale of their OS platforms and/or devices.
+OS platform and device vendors, such as Apple, BlackBerry, Google, Microsoft, and Motorola Solutions, use their MADPs to encourage developers to build new apps because apps help drive the sale of their OS platforms and/or devices.

 Open-source projects, such as jQuery Mobile, provide focused frameworks augmented by proprietary products and support from their contributor community.
 The projects support the common interests of their contributors.

-One of the most interesting aspects of the MADP market is that traditional enterprise software, low-cost disruptors and open-source sales models are simultaneously having an impact on the market.
-Given history, one might have expected the market to move from high-priced enterprise software to low-cost disruptors and to open source over a decade or more, but enterprise have all three choices today.
+One of the most interesting aspects of the MADP market is that traditional enterprise software, low-cost disruptors, and open-source sales models are simultaneously having an impact on the market.
+Given history, one might have expected the market to move from high-priced enterprise software to low-cost disruptors and to open source over a decade or more, but the enterprise has all three choices today.
 This, plus the rapid evolution and fragmentation of mobile technology in general, means today’s leaders can easily be tomorrow’s laggards.
 Hence, we advise that enterprises avoid long-term commitments to any one vendor or technology and re-evaluate their mobile AD strategy often.